victorrenop/MIPS-Single-Cycle-in-Verilog/README.md

 To run this project:

-- Open your Quartus versiion;
+- Open your Quartus version;
 - Click on "open project";
 - Select "Processador.qpf" as your project file;